EzioisAwesome56/sm64ex-win98/README.md

 ```
 Replace driverletter with the drive you installed TDM on, and fill in the path to the folder.<br>
 Run ezmake.sh to build.
 The result will be placed into the build folder in the repo root.

+## Additional notes
+As of now, you need KernelEX to launch the game due to GLEW32 being too new.
+Work is being done to resolve this

+## Todo:
+remove KernelEX Requirement